SharePoint 2007/WCF Services Bug: “Object reference not set to an instance of an object.”

 Other Things We Tried

 - We started by making sure the WCF call was making it to the endpoint.
-Once we established that, we knew would should be able to rule that piece out.
+Once we established that, we knew we would/should be able to rule that piece out.
 Besides, the error was happening in the SharePoint code, after a considerable amount of other code had already been called and run.

 - We noticed that the HttpContext and SPContext objects were null, and thought that might have something to do with it.
 We created context manually by creating an HttpRequest.